Semistable abelian varieties over $\mathbb{Q}$ with bad reduction at 19 only: an overview of the Fontaine--Schoof strategy: Semistable abelian varieties over with bad reduction at 19 only

 Let $E^0$ be the connected component of $E _{ \ZZ_{2}}$.
 Its geometric points $E^0(\overline{\QQ}_2)$ give an $\FF_2[\Gamma_{\QQ_2}]$-submodule of $E(\overline{\QQ}_2)$.
 As $\Gamma_{\QQ_2}$ acts on $E(\overline{\QQ}_2)$ via a quotient isomorphic to $S_3$, we find $E^0(\overline{\QQ}_2)$ is either equal to $E(\overline{\QQ}_2)$ or trivial.
 In the latter case, the connected-étale sequence \cite[pg.
 138 (I)]{Tate_FLT} implies that $E _{ \ZZ_{2}}$ is étale.
 However, $2$ ramifies in $\QQ_2(\sqrt{-19}, \alpha) = \QQ_2(E)$, so $E _{ \ZZ_{2}}$ cannot be étale.
 Hence $E _{ \ZZ_{2}}$ is connected.

-Furthermore as $X_0(19)$ is principally polarised, $E$ is self-dual via the Weil pairing, so its dual is also connected.
+Furthermore as $J_0(19)$ is principally polarised, $E$ is self-dual \cite[Cor.
+27.214]{Goertz_Wedhorn_II}, so its dual is also connected.
 That is, $E _{ \ZZ_{2}}$ is biconnected.
 By Proposition \ref{prop:unique_biconnected}, all prolongations of $E _{ \QQ_2}$ to $\ZZ_2$ are isomorphic.
 Hence the result follows. \end{proof}

 \begin{lemma} Suppose $M$ in $\mathcal{C}_{19}$ satisfies $M(\overline{\QQ}) \cong E(\overline{ \QQ})$ as Galois modules.
 Then we also have $M _{ \ZZ[\frac{1}{2p}] }\cong E _{ \ZZ[\frac{1}{2p}]}$. \end{lemma}